 The District Board has approved the planning phase and construction of a new outpatient diagnostic center (the "Center").
 The construction of the center commenced during fiscal year 2020, and is funded entirely by donor contributions raised by the Sonoma Valley Hospital Foundation.
-See Note 21, Transactions with Sonoma Valley Hospital Foundation, for further discussion.
+See Note 21 for further discussion.